Programme/Approved Electives for 2022/23

 Available as a Free Standing Elective

-The functional anatomy of the human nervous system is critical to understanding neurological function and pathology.
-This module will explore the functional anatomy of the human nervous system, its blood supply, and the movement of cerebrospinal fluid.
-Specifically; students will identify the morphology and organisation of major neurological structures including the thalamus, cerebellum, basal ganglia, cerebral cortex, limbic system, brainstem nuclei, the major sensory and motor projections, the blood supply to the brain, and the movement of cerebrospinal fluid.
-This module will be taught via a combination of lectures, neuroanatomy practicals and online tutorials.
+The functional anatomy of the human nervous system is critical to understanding neurophysiology and pathology.
+You will explore the functional anatomy of the human nervous system, its blood supply, and movement of cerebrospinal fluid.
+Specifically, you will identify the morphology and organisation of major neurological structures including the thalamus, cerebellum, basal ganglia, cerebral cortex, limbic system, brainstem nuclei, the major sensory and motor projections, the blood supply to the brain, and the movement of cerebrospinal fluid.

 Students will learn the major anatomical features of the human nervous system, including the morphology and organisation of major neurological structures.